English Homes and Gardens

 - Restaurant recommendations for Royal Tunbridge Wells

-What’s not included: lunches and dinners, transport to and from the airport, out-of-town train tickets, your flight to London and back home, or anything else not listed under “What’s included.”
+What’s not included: lunches and dinners, transport to and from the airport, your flight to London and back home, transport from and to your airport, or anything else not listed under “What’s included.”

 There are no single supplements to pay.
 Each person has his or her own room.